leaht17/GPU_Instock_Bot/README.md

         - urls.py defines the URL declarations for the app
         - views.py defines the webpage renderings that will be utilized by the app
     - manage.py drives the Django webserver's operation and allows the developer to interact with the service

+- The Weekly_Reports folder contains a separate markdown document for each weekly summary.

+- The GPU_Scrapers folder is where the .py files for each separate website specific GPU stock webscraper is stored.
+Newegg, Best Buy, etc.

+- The requirements.txt file will contain our Python dependencies